ZMoez/DIAMOND/Examples/README-Examples.md

 ## Example: Stepper

-We introduce a simple, self-contained reactive system referred to as the *Stepper*.
+We introduce a simple system referred to as the *Stepper*.
 This system models a single component that maintains an internal integer variable `x`,
 which it updates periodically based on simple transition rules.
 The Stepper operates in an infinite loop, performing one transition per cycle.